Kinvey/swift-sdk/KinveyKit/Documents/guides/gcd-guide/Using KinveyKit with GCD-template.md

             }];
           }];
     }

+## Summary
+It's best to use KinveyKit from  the main thread or in a `NSOperation`.
+Using `dispatch_async` to send KinveyKit calls to a background queue might clean up the operating context before callbacks can be fired.

 ## More Reference
 The following WWDC videos cover networking and GCD best practices.
 An Apple iPhone Developer account is required to view them.